qnhn22/quizzy_socket/README.md

 - Synchronized functions to ensure data consistency in a multi-threaded environment (using Java synchronized method).
 - Handle different types of messages in Client program, categorized by adding a character before each message like “q” for question message, “s” for score message, “w” for welcome message, and “r” for result message.
 - The Server sends different types of messages including welcome message, questions, scores, and result.
 Perform answer checking, score recording, and create results based on players' scores.
+- Handle Timeout when the server doesn’t receive an answer from players (clear buffer reader after each question).
+- The Server will randomly pick questions.
+- Add Host role to game.
+A host can select question topics, number of questions, and time allowed for each question. (not fully work yet)
+- Quizzes Generation: We use the ChatGPT API (OpenAI, n.d.) to generate quizzes based on a specific topic, number of questions, and difficulty level.
+(We created functions for this but haven’t integrated to the game yet)

 ## Installation